Skip to main content

 Exact sync guarantees and provider support are not confirmed here, so use a conservative handoff routine: finish writing, let the project save, and fully stop work on the first device.
 Then reopen the project on the second device and verify that your newest edits are present before you continue.
 Do not trust a sync icon alone.
 Check against a known recent sentence or scene title after the sync.

-Do not rely on old blog posts, including this one, for exact platform terms.
-Add current trial or licensing detail only after verification, and confirm the current rules on the official Scrivener site before you buy, reinstall, or plan a multi-device setup.
+Use the official Scrivener site as the source for current trial and licensing details before you buy, reinstall, or plan a multi-device setup.
 Treat licensing and syncing as two separate decisions, because people often assume one answers the other.

 Includes 6 external sources outside the trusted-domain allowlist.